-Saturday 21 July 2018 was the last day of operation of the number 11 bus through Chaddesden by Notts & Derby leaving Morley Road residents with just one Trent Barton Black Cat bus an hour which, incidentally. is no longer black since the buses painted for the route have been withdrawn.
+Saturday 21 July 2018 was the last day of operation of the number 11 bus through Chaddesden by Notts & Derby leaving Morley Road residents with just the Trent Barton Black Cat bus which, incidentally, is no longer black since the buses painted for the route have been withdrawn.

 Bus route 11 could be traced back over 90 years to the Felix Bus Service founded by local man Norman Frost, born at Stanley.
 Frost was apprenticed to a garage on leaving school but his apprenticeship was interrupted by the First World War in which he served with the Royal Army Service Corps in France.
 After the war he returned to the garage but later moved to Rolls-Royce.

 A few year later he borrowed some money from his father, bought a Crossley lorry for £500 and began delivering coal and transporting miners.
 This lorry was converted at weekends to a bus that ran between Stanley and Ilkeston.

 In 1924 Mr Frost's buses started to run to Derby, terminating in the yard of a public house where the Council House now stands.
 The fleet then consisted of two Crossleys, one carrying a body built by William Dickens of Loughborough.
 When Dickens asked what name he wanted on the side of the bus, Mr Frost’s favourite song “Felix kept on Walking” provided the answer.
 The bus was painted in his favourite colours of red and maroon.

 Operation of the Ilkeston – Derby service became daily when a licence was obtained to terminate in Derby at the Corn Exchange.
 In October 1933 the Derby terminus was changed to the new Morledge Bus Station.
 A temporary terminus on Derwent Street was used between 2005 and 2010 while the present Derby Bus Station was being built.